1ramkrishnan/1Ramkrishnan.github.io/README.md

 * Torrent: I configured [Transmission RPC](https://transmissionbt.com), which downloads HD quality movies from various torrent sites automatically using torrent RSS feeds.
 This saves me time and bandwidth from manually searching and downloading movies online.
 Transmission RPC is a lightweight and user-friendly torrent client that runs as a daemon on my Raspberry Pi and can be controlled remotely via web or mobile app.<p />

 * Streaming: To watch all these movies seamlessly on any device within my network, I also configured MiniDLNA, which allows me to stream movies from my Raspberry Pi to my TV, laptop or phone.
-[MiniDLNA](https://help.ubuntu.com/community/MiniDLNA) is a simple and fast media server that supports DLNA/UPnP protocols and can handle various formats of video, audio and image files.<br />
+[MiniDLNA](https://help.ubuntu.com/community/MiniDLNA) is a simple and fast media server that supports DLNA/UPnP protocols and can handle various formats of video, audio and image files.<p />

 * Network Access: To access my network from outside, i was initially thinking of configuring the openvpn but unfortunately my raspberry already exhausted with all other task.
 So i configure lightweight [Zerotier](https://www.zerotier.com) network tunnel which gives me access to my network from anywhere.
 Zerotier is a secure and easy-to-use virtual network that creates encrypted peer-to-peer connections between devices.<p />